Child Safeguarding Policy

 Emotional Abuse - Emotional abuse is the persistent emotional ill treatment of a child such as to cause severe and persistent adverse effects on the child’s emotional development.
 It may involve conveying to children that they are worthless or unloved, inadequate, or valued only in so far as they meet the needs of another person.
 It may feature age or developmentally inappropriate expectations being imposed on children.
 It may involve causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
 Some level of emotional abuse is involved in all types of ill treatment of a child though it may occur alone.

 Sexual Abuse - Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, whether the child is aware of what is happening.
-The activities may involve physical contact, including penetrative (e.g. rape or buggery) or non-penetrative acts.
+The activities may involve physical contact, including penetrative (e.g. rape) or non-penetrative acts.
 They may include non-contact activities, such as involving children in looking at, or in the production of, pornographic material, or watching sexual activities, or encouraging children to behave in sexually inappropriate ways.

 Neglect - Neglect is the persistent failure to meet a child’s basic physical and/or psychological needs, likely to result in the serious impairment of the child’s health or development.
 It may involve a parent or carer failing to provide adequate food, shelter and clothing, failing to protect a child from physical harm or danger, or the failure to ensure access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child’s basic emotional needs.